Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Introduction

-\paragraph{Our Work and Contributions.} To facilitate the application of the DPP and the Bellman equation, we enlarge the state space with an additional dimension that accounts for the cumulative reward.
-We prove that the value function of the extended problem, defined on the enlarged state space, satisfies the Bellman equation and there exists an optimal policy that is Markovian.
-In addition, we propose a discretized approximation scheme to the MDP under the enlarged state space, which is tractable and key for the algorithmic design.
 In the context of learning, we present two algorithms designed for situations both with and without simulators.
-Given a simulator of the environment, we propose a modified value iteration algorithm, denoted as Value Iteration under General Utility (VIGU), that employs an epsilon-covering over the additional dimension.
-Under mild assumptions such as the Lipschitz continuity property of the utility function, we prove that our algorithm can efficiently identify a near-optimal policy with an $\Tilde{\calO}\left(\frac{H^7SA\kappa^2 }{\epsilon^2}\right)$ sample complexity, where $S$ represents the number of states, $A$ the number of actions, $H$ the length of an episode, and $\kappa$ the Lipschitz coefficient of the utility function.
+Given a simulator of the environment, we propose a modified value iteration algorithm, denoted as Value Iteration under General Utility (VIGU), that employs an epsilon-covering of the additional dimension.
+Under mild assumptions on the utility function {(strictly increasing and Lipschitz continuous)}, we prove that our algorithm can efficiently identify a near-optimal policy with an $\Tilde{\calO}\left(\frac{H^7SA\kappa^2 }{\epsilon^2}\right)$ sample complexity, where $S$ represents the number of states, $A$ the number of actions, $H$ the length of an episode, and $\kappa$ the Lipschitz coefficient of the utility function.
 Without access to a simulator, we propose an upper-confidence-bound (UCB) based algorithm, denoted as Value Iteration under General Utility with Upper Confidence Bound (VIGU-UCB).
-We prove that the proposed algorithm enjoys a regret bound on the order of $\Tilde{\calO}\left(\sqrt{H^4S^2AT\kappa(\lambda+\eta)}\right)$, where $T$ represents the total number of time steps, and $\lambda$ and $\eta$ are the regularity constants of the reward distribution.
+We prove that the proposed algorithm enjoys a regret bound on the order of {$\Tilde{\calO}\left(\sqrt{H^4S^2AT\kappa(\lambda+\eta)}+\sqrt{H^3SAT\kappa^2}\right)$}\footnote{The term $\sqrt{H^4S^2AT\kappa(\lambda+\eta)}$ captures the leading-order dependency on $H$, $S$, $A$, and $T$, whereas the term $\sqrt{H^3SAT\kappa^2}$ reflects the leading-order dependency on the Lipschitz constant of the utility function, $\kappa$.
+The complete expression for the regret upper bound is formally presented in Theorem \ref{thm:VIUCB_regret}.}, where $T$ represents the total number of time steps, and $\lambda$ and $\eta$ are the regularity constants of the reward distribution.
 To the best of our knowledge, this is the first paper providing sample complexity and regret analysis for RL under general utility functions.
-In the simulator setting, our sample complexity of the VIGU Algorithm matches the theoretical lower bound ${\Omega}\left(\frac{H^4SA\kappa^2 }{\epsilon^2}\right)$ for the risk-neural setting \citep{azar2017minimax,agarwal2020model}, up to a cubic factor in $H$ and a Lipschitz constant, and a logarithmic factor of other model parameters.
-In the episodic setting without an accessible simulator, we prove that the regret of the VIGU-UCB Algorithm matches the lower bound $\Omega\left(\sqrt{H^2S^2AT}\right)$ for the risk-neural setting \citep{azar2017minimax,agarwal2020model}, up to a polynomial term in $H$, $S$, and some Lipschitz constants, and a logarithmic factor of other model parameters.
+In the simulator setting, our sample complexity of the VIGU Algorithm matches the theoretical lower bound ${\Omega}\left(\frac{H^4SA\kappa^2 }{\epsilon^2}\right)$ for the risk-neutral setting \citep{azar2017minimax,agarwal2020model}, up to a cubic factor in $H$ and a Lipschitz constant, and a logarithmic factor of other model parameters.
+In the episodic setting without an accessible simulator, we prove that the regret of the VIGU-UCB Algorithm matches the lower bound $\Omega\left(\sqrt{H^2SAT}\right)$ for the risk-neutral setting \citep{azar2017minimax,agarwal2020model}, up to a polynomial term in $H$, $S$, some Lipschitz constants, and a logarithmic factor of other model parameters.